Updated on May 3, 2022

 Education Level

-Ophthalmologists complete at least three years of undergraduate education with a focus on pre-med and/or science.
+Ophthalmologists complete at least three years of undergraduate education focusing on pre-med and/or science.
 They also receive an additional four years of medical training to become an MD or DO.

 What Conditions Do Ophthalmologists Treat?